ibm-cloud-docs/cloud-databases/k8-tutorial.md

    ```
    {: pre}

    The private service endpoint is selected with `--service-endpoint private`.
-After that, you bind the database to the Kubernetes cluster through the private endpoint by using the command:
+After that, you bind the database to the Kubernetes cluster through the private endpoint by using the command

    ```shell
    ibmcloud ks cluster service bind <your_cluster_name> default    <your_database_deployment> --key example-private-key
    ```
    {: pre}

 5. Verify that the Kubernetes secret was created in your cluster namespace.
 Kubernetes uses secrets to store confidential information like the {{site.data.keyword.IBM_notm}} {{site.data.keyword.iamshort}} (IAM) API key and the URL that the container uses to gain access.
-Running the following commands to first Set the cluster as the context for this session and then get the API key for accessing the instance of your deployment that's provisioned in your account.
+To set the cluster as the context for this session and then get the API key for accessing the instance of your deployment, run the following commands

    ```shell
    ibmcloud ks cluster config --cluster <cluster_name_or_ID>
    ```
    {: pre}

-   then
+   Then

    ```shell
    kubectl get secrets --namespace=default